Piquant Post

 • 1/4 cup greek yogurt

-• Any cut of chicken will work.
+Any cut of chicken will work with this lemon harissa chicken recipe.
 Chicken thighs or legs are particularly good for this dish because they cook quickly and their fat balances the heat from the harissa.

-• Instead of baking the chicken you can use the harissa spice blend as a rub and grill or broil the meat to get a light char and smokiness.
+Instead of baking the chicken you can use the harissa spice blend as a rub and grill or broil the meat to get a light char and extra smokiness.

-• This recipe calls for marinating the chicken in greek yogurt for 30 minutes.
+This recipe calls for marinating the chicken in greek yogurt for 30 minutes.
 Yogurt is a remarkably effective meat tenderizer and can work quickly.
-Even if you only have 10 minutes to marinate the chicken, you the yogurt will start working.
-Also, cooking the chicken with yogurt marinade should develop a nice brown exterior.
+Even if you only have 10 minutes to marinate the chicken, you the yogurt will start penetrating into the meat.

-• Feel free to add other veggies to your dish.
+Feel free to add other veggies to the pan.
 We suggest kale, turnips, cauliflower, or potatoes.

 Instructions

-3 Pre-heat oven to 400 degrees.
-Take a baking sheet or pan and add chickpeas, carrots and onions.
+Pre-heat oven to 400 degrees and move wire rack to the middle.
+Then add chickpeas, carrots and onions to a sheet pan or large glass baking dish.
 Spread marinated chicken over veggies.
 Season with salt & pepper.

 Alternatives & Substitutions

-• Think of our Harissa Spice blend as a swiss army knife of the kitchen.
-For any dish where you desire a little pep and heat, harissa is ready and waiting for you.
+• Think of our Harissa Spice blend as a Swiss army knife of the kitchen.
+For any dish where you desire a bold heat and delicious flavor, harissa is ready for the job.

-• This recipe can easily be made into a crockpot meal.
+• Lemon harissa chicken can easily be made into a crockpot meal.
 If you have time to marinate the chicken do so.
 If not, rub the spice blend or paste on the chicken and drop into the crockpot along with all veggies and other ingredients.
 Cook on low for 8 hours or high for 4 hours.

-• You can also use the spice blend as a rub on any meat, such as beef, pork, lamb or goat.
+• You can also use the spice blend as a rub on any meat, such as beef, pork, lamb (or authentically, even goat!).
 Harissa and bbq grilling go together like PB & J.

 • Don’t forget to leave comments and feedback on your meals and experiments in the comments for others to read.